Kiffhost/exalted-scripture-understanding/Character Creation/Lunar Exalted.md

 # Charms

 Select 15 #Lunar Charms for which you will meet the minimums and prerequisite at the end of character creation.
-Treat your Essence as 5 for meeting the prerequisites of charms in your ***Supernal Ability***.
+These may be exchanged one-for-one for #evocation or #sorcery, if available.
 [[Charms/Solar/Occult/Terrestrial Circle Sorcery|Terrestrial Circle Sorcery]] gives access to sorcerous spells.
-These may be exchanged one-for-one for #evocation or #sorcery, if available.

 # Intimacies

 Create at least four [[Intimacy|Intimacies]].